hphelion/documentation/community/community.install.demo.md

 ## Overview

-<p>HP Helion OpenStack Community is installed using <a href ="https://wiki.openstack.org/wiki/TripleO">TripleO</a>
-which uses three linked installation phases to deploy a complete OpenStack cloud.

-In this preview installation, TripleO simulates the deployment of OpenStack by creating and configuring a set of virtual machines (VMs) that play the roles that baremetal machines would in a real deployment, as shown in the <a href="javascript:window.open('/content/documentation/media/community.install.deployment.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack Community deployment diagram</a>.</p>
+<p>HP Helion OpenStack Community is installed using <a href ="https://wiki.openstack.org/wiki/TripleO">TripleO</a> which uses three linked installation phases to deploy a complete OpenStack cloud.
+In this virtual installation, TripleO simulates the deployment of OpenStack by creating and configuring a set of virtual machines (VMs) that play the roles that baremetal machines would in a real deployment.</p> <!-- , as shown in the <a href="javascript:window.open('/content/documentation/media/community.install.deployment.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack Community deployment diagram</a>.</p> -->

 * Seed &mdash; The seed VM is started as a VM from a specific seed VM image.
 It contains a number of self-contained OpenStack components that are used to deploy the undercloud.
 The seed deploys the undercloud by using Nova baremetal to deploy a specific undercloud machine image.

 * Undercloud &mdash; In a typical HP Helion OpenStack Community deployment, the undercloud is a baremetal server, but in this preview deployment the undercloud is simulated as a VM.
 The undercloud is a complete OpenStack installation, which is then used to deploy the overcloud.

 * Overcloud &mdash; The overcloud is the end-user OpenStack cloud.
 In a typical HP Helion OpenStack Community deployment, the overcloud comprises several baremetal servers.
-In this preview deployment, the overcloud is simulated as two VMs:
+In this virtual deployment, the overcloud comprises 4 nodes:

-    * One contains all of the control plane and management elements (the controller VM)
+    * 1 overcloud controller
+    * 2 overcloud swift nodes
-    * The other behaves as a single compute node (the compute VM)
+    * 1 overcloud compute node

-    Each VM is deployed from a specific machine image.

-## Prerequisites
-You must meet the following hardware and system requirements.

-### Hardware requirements
+## Hardware and system requirements {#virtual}

-TripleO creates several large VMs as part of the preview deployment process, so you must use a system that meets or exceeds the following hardware specification:
+TripleO creates several large VMs as part of this virtual deployment process, so you must use a system that meets or exceeds the following hardware requirements:

-* At least 16 GB of RAM
+* At least 48 GB of RAM
 * At least 200 GB of available disk space
 * Virtualization support **enabled** in the BIOS
+* One of the following operating systems installed:

+    * Ubuntu 13.10
+    * Ubuntu 14.04

+     **Note:** The virtual installation does not support Ubuntu 12.04, Debian (stable or testing), any version of CentOS, or any version of Linux.

-### System requirements
+### Software requirements

-Your system must meet the following requirements:

-* You must have an Ubuntu 13.10 or 14.04 host operating system installed.
-Other host operating systems might work but have not been tested.
-Also, this system will **not** currently install within a virtual machine.
+The following Debian/Ubuntu packages are required:

+* qemu
+* openvswitch
+* libvirt
+* python-libvirt
+* openssh-server

-* The system must be running openssh server and the firewall configuration must allow access to the ssh ports.
+**Note:** Ensure that the firewall configuration allows access to the ssh ports.

-* Network devices are named `eth0`, `eth1`, and so on because this is what the installation process is expecting.
-Naming schemes such as `em1`, `em2`, or any other `biosdevname` will **not** work.

-* The following packages must be installed.

-    **Note:** If they are missing, the installation script attempts to install these packages; however, we suggest you install them beforehand.
+Even though these packages are added to the system if they are not already installed, we recommend you install them beforehand using the following command:

   `$ sudo apt-get install -y libvirt-bin openvswitch-switch python-libvirt qemu-system-x86 qemu-kvm openssh-server`

-* After you install the `libvirt` packages, you must reboot or restart `libvirt`:
+After you install the `libvirt` packages, you must reboot or restart `libvirt`:

     $ sudo /etc/init.d/libvirt-bin restart

-* Ensure that the root user has a private/public keypair.
+## Before you begin
+Before you begin the installation process, the user root must have a public key, for example:

+    `/root/.ssh/id_rsa`
+    `/root/.ssh/id_rsa.pub`

+If you do not have a public key, you can create one as follows:

 1. Login as root:

-            $ sudo su -
+    `$ sudo su -`

 2. Determine if .ssh/id_rsa exists:

-            # ls ~root/.ssh/id_rsa
+    `# ls ~root/.ssh/id_rsa`

 3. If the key does not exist, create one, omitting a passphrase and accepting the defaults by pressing Enter:

-            # ssh-keygen -t rsa
+    `# ssh-keygen -t rsa`

+Additionally, to enable full VM functionality, install the required `qemu-kvm` package using the following command:
+    `sudo apt-get install -y qemu-kvm`

-## Installing your preview edition ## {#install}
+## Installing HP Helion OpenStack Community ## {#install}

 ### Downloading and unpacking installation file ## {#getinstall}

-The HP Helion OpenStack Community edition preview is provided as a compressed tar file.
+The virtual installation of HP Helion OpenStack Community for a single server is provided as a compressed tar file.
 This is a large file because it contains all of the machine images required for the seed VM, the undercloud, the overcloud, and a guest VM image.

 You can register and download the package from the following URL:

 [https://helion.hpwsportal.com/](https://helion.hpwsportal.com/)

-**Note:** This install file is around 4GB and will not fit on a memory stick formatted as FAT32.
+**Note:** This install file is around 4GB and does not fit on a memory stick formatted as FAT32.
 If you are planning to store the installation files on removable media, use something like NTFS.

 To begin the installation, log in to your system as root and unpack the tar file into root's home directory:

     $ sudo su -
      # tar zxvf <pathname-of-.tar.gz-file>

-This will create and populate a `tripleo/` directory within root's home directory.
+This creates and populates a `tripleo/` directory within root's home directory.

 ### Starting the seed VM ### {#startvm}